thevinayysharma/Tecnico_learning/README.md

-# tecnico_learning
+# Tecnico_learning

 Contains metadata of my Monthly Software Learnings.

-Head on to path.md file to know more.
+Head on to Path.md file to know more.